 There is one final detail when buying a home.
 File your homestead with your county’s property tax office.
 This will help protect you from creditors and circumstances that arise from the death of the homeowner’s spouse.

 Have you been through this process?
 How was your experience buying a home?
 Is there anything you would do different the next time around, to make the process run smoother?
 We’d love to hear your comments.

-If you are interested in real estate and financing strategies that could help position you better for retirement, feel free to peruse our Breakthroughs course HERE.
+If you are interested in real estate and financing strategies that could help position you better for retirement, check out our Real Estate and Finance online course.

 One last thing… If you like this article, please share it so other people can read and enjoy it!